Agenda

 Ocean acidification is an invisible impact of climate change and carbon on our ocean.

-Join us for the virtual premier of “Changing Waters: Time for Action on Ocean Acidification,” a character-led short film which follows real individuals including government leaders, indigenous communities, seafood industry and scientists who are responding to the accelerating impacts of ocean acidification and calling for action.
+This event featured the virtual premiere of “Changing Waters: Time for Action on Ocean Acidification,” a character-led short film which follows real individuals including government leaders, indigenous communities, seafood industry and scientists who are responding to the accelerating impacts of ocean acidification and calling for action.

 Filmed in North America, Latin America and the Pacific Island Region, the film uses personal storytelling and on-the-ground projects to highlight ocean acidification science and policy leadership.
 It also explores global equity issues when it comes to assessing risks and responding to acidification with local solutions.
 The film aims to inspire broader awareness of this work and accelerate action at a critical moment for climate policy and financing.

-The virtual premier will be followed by a short roundtable with the filmmaker as well as science and policy leaders featured in the film representing the international communities of practice.
+The virtual premiere was followed by a short roundtable with the filmmaker as well as science and policy leaders featured in the film representing the international communities of practice.

 AGENDA